Bhanu-vishw/algolions-node/README.md

 # 🦁 Algolions Node Client (MM Aladdin Node)

-This is the official decentralized node client for the Algolions / Micro Aladdin compute network.
+This is the official decentralized node client for the Algolions compute network.
 Run your own node to process ML jobs, earn rewards, and help power a global, censorship-resistant AI infrastructure.

 ---